 In the past, childless infertility issues are untreatable.
 But medical science advancement offers different fertility treatments.
-Surrogacy is a type of assisted reproductive technology (ART) which is considered as a reproductive treatment option for couples who want to build their family, but unable to do so due to their reproductive system disorders.
+Surrogacy is a type of assisted reproductive technology (ART) that is considered a reproductive treatment option for couples who want to build their family, but unable to do so due to their reproductive system disorders.

 - In a normal pregnancy, women conceive through natural insemination, which means unprotected intercourse during ovulation is resulting in pregnancy.
-However, this same process followed in traditional surrogacy.
+However, this same process is followed in traditional surrogacy.
 In this case, the surrogate is naturally inseminated instead of a female partner.
 Many countries ban traditional surrogacy.
 In gestational surrogacy, artificial insemination is done through IVF.

-- In surrogacy, estrogen and progesterone hormonal therapy prescribe to surrogate for preparing the uterus to receive the IVF treatment.
+- In surrogacy, estrogen and progesterone hormonal therapy prescribe to surrogates for preparing the uterus to receive the IVF treatment.
 This treatment is not compulsory for every normal pregnancy.
 Depending upon the woman’s health doctors decide the requirement of hormonal therapy in case of normal pregnancy.

-- In the case of surrogacy, the clinician discussed with the intended parents and single or multiple embryo transfer to the surrogate to improve the chances of pregnancy or consider the health of the fetus.
+- In the case of surrogacy, the clinician discussed with the intended parents and single or multiple embryos transfer to the surrogate to improve the chances of pregnancy or consider the health of the fetus.
 However, in normal pregnancy, the couple does not get such a selection option.

 - In a normal pregnancy, fertilization is an in-vivo process, which means conducted naturally inside the female reproductive system.
-But, the in-vitro fertilization (IVF) process is the crucial step to obtain pregnancy in surrogacy.
+But, the in-vitro fertilization (IVF) process is the crucial step to obtaining pregnancy in surrogacy.

 - In surrogacy, intended parents get the option to cryopreserve the surplus embryo for future use or embryo donation.
 But no such option is there for a normal pregnancy.

-- Ten days after the conception pregnancy takes place in case of normal pregnancy and missing of the menstrual cycle is the primary indication.
-But in surrogacy, after two weeks of IVF procedure, the surrogate must visit a clinic to receive a routine blood test to ensure the embryo has successfully implanted in the uterine wall of the surrogate.
+- Ten days after the conception pregnancy takes place in case of normal pregnancy and missing the menstrual cycle is the primary indication.
+But in surrogacy, after two weeks of IVF procedure, the surrogate must visit a clinic to receive a routine blood test to ensure the embryo has been successfully implanted in the uterine wall of the surrogate.
 Additional blood tests require to find out the successful pregnancy result.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.